 Repeat dose toxicity studies for milbemycin oxime in rats were submitted.
 Rats received 0, 3, 15 or 100 mg/kg/day and haematological changes were observed in the groups receiving higher doses.
-The NOEL was 3 mg/kg/day.
+The NOEL5 was 3 mg/kg/day.

-Following repeated administration of praziquantel no clinical signs of toxicity were observed in puppies receiving 5x the recommended dose (up to 55 mg/kg) on 2 occasions 14 days apart.
-Vomiting and diarrhoea was observed in dogs receiving up to 200 mg/kg praziquantel on 2 occasions 14 days apart.
-In another study dogs received either 20, 60 or 180 mg/kg/day of praziquantel.
+Following repeated administration of praziquantel no clinical signs of toxicity were observed in kittens receiving 5x the recommended dose on 2 occasions 14 days apart.
+Vomiting was observed in cats receiving up to 114 mg/kg praziquantel on 2 occasions 14 days apart.
+In a study in dogs either 20, 60 or 180 mg/kg/day of praziquantel was administered.
 No drug related lesions were detected and an NOEL of 60 mg/kg was determined.
 In studies using rats, doses of 30, 100, 300 and 1000 mg/kg/day were administered with a NOEL of 33 mg/kg/day determined.